ocaml/opam/doc/pages/Manual.md

   for path portability of environment variables on Windows.

 - <a id="opamfield-extra-files">`extra-files: [ [ <string> <checksum> ] ... ]`</a>:
-  optionally lists the files below `files/` with their checksums.
-Used internally for integrity verifications.
+  lists the files below `files/` with their checksums.
+Used internally for integrity verification.
+Before opam 2.3, listing files in this field was optional, but since opam 2.3 all files must be listed in this field or they will not be copied from the `files/` directory.

 - <a id="opamfield-pin-depends">`pin-depends: [ [ <package> <URL> ] ... ]`</a>:
   this field has no effect on the package repository, but is useful for